On the convergence of Hamiltonian Monte Carlo: Introduction

+and then, under the distribution $\tilde{\pi}$, the position $\q$ and the momentum $\p$ are independent, the marginal distribution of the position has a probability density function proportional to the target distribution \eqref{eq:def_density_pi} and the momentum $\p$ is Gaussian with zero mean and identity covariance matrix.

-However in most cases, it is not possible to compute this flow explicitly and therefore discretisation of \eqref{eq:hamil_ode} must be used instead.
-Symplectic integrators, like the \emph{leap-frog} (or Störmer-Verlet) integrator, are discretizations of the Hamiltonian dynamics which preserve reversibility and symplectiness.
-Given a time step $h \in \rset^*_+$ and a number of iterations $T \in \nset^*$, the leap-frog integrator consists, starting from an initial point $(\q_0,\p_0) \in \rset^d \times \rset^d$, in the iterations called leapfrog steps, defined for $k=0,\dots,T$,
+In most cases, it is not possible to compute explicitly the solutions of \eqref{eq:hamil_ode}; discretization must be used instead.
+A crucial point in the construction of HMC sampler is that symplectiness and $S$-reversibility can be preserved exactly by discretization, provided that we use a \emph{symplectic integrator} like the Störmer-Verlet (referred to as \emph{leap-frog}) integrator.
+The Hamiltonian is not exactly preserved in the discretization, but it is expected that a sensible integrator conserves this quantity at least "approximately".
+Given a time step $h \in \rset^*_+$ and a number of iterations $T \in \nset^*$, the Störmer-Verlet integrator proceeds as follows: starting from an initial point $(\q_0,\p_0) \in \rset^d \times \rset^d$, $T$ leap frog steps are performed, where for each $\ell \in \{0,\dots,T-1\}$ the $\ell$-th leap frog step is defined as